FedOptima: Optimizing Resource Utilization in Federated Learning: Background and motivation

 where $K$ denotes the number of devices, and $\mu^{model}$ and $\mu^{act}$ are sizes of model and activations, respectively.
 The first term of the equation indicates the server memory required for $K$ partitioned models and one global model.
 The second term represents the memory required by $K$ batches of activations.

-Figure~\ref{fig:memory-mot} shows the server memory required by OAFL for different number of devices.
-Memory required linearly increases with the number of devices; OAFL is not scalable for a large number of devices.
-A server with 8 GB memory can only work with at most 26 devices.
-Note that MobileNetV3-Large is a memory-efficient convolutional neural network (CNN), and using other CNNs, such as VGG-16~\cite{vgg} or ResNet-101~\cite{resnet}, will further reduce the number of devices.
+Figure~\ref{fig:memory-mot} shows the server memory required by OAFL for varying number of devices.
+Memory linearly increases with the number of devices; OAFL is not scalable for a large number of devices.
+A server with 8~GB of memory can only work with at most 26 devices.
+Note that MobileNetV3-Large is a memory-efficient convolutional neural network (CNN), and other CNNs, such as VGG-16~\cite{vgg} or ResNet-101~\cite{resnet}, will further reduce the number of devices.

 \textit{Our system:} In \MethodName, the server hosts a single model that receives activations from all devices (Section~\ref{subsec:server-design}).
 The server memory required is substantially lower than OAFL.
 The server has a predefined cap $\omega$ on the number of activations.
 Devices send activations only when the server allows (Section~\ref{subsec:act-control}).
 As a result, \MethodName\ operates on fixed memory budgets $\mu$ regardless of $K$, as shown in Equation~\ref{eq:memory-fedoptima} and Figure~\ref{fig:memory-mot}.
 Since the server model is trained in a centralized way (no aggregation required), \MethodName\ achieves comparable or higher accuracy than FL (Section~\ref{subsec:efficiency}).